For most brides, buying a wedding dress is a new experience. Here’s my breakdown of how much it could cost you.

 Because all brides are different I have broken down how much wedding dresses cost into different price ranges based on where they are bought from, in order for you to better decide which is right for you.

 The destination for most brides will be a dedicated bridal boutique to begin the search for their dream wedding dress.
 In most wedding dress shops, you will find gowns by a range of designers which vary in average cost.

-A good wedding dress shop owner will stock her store with a varied selection of gowns from different brands in order to offer as much choice as possible in terms of style, and price.
+A good wedding dress shop owner will stock her store with a varied selection of gowns, in sample sizes, from different brands to offer as much choice as possible in terms of style, and price.

 The average prices of a wedding dress by one of big brands such as Essense of Australia or Maggie Sottero is around £1,500, but it could be more or less depending on the style.